Staff-level support systems for SaaS teams

-Best suited for teams whose support complexity is outgrowing current systems.
+For teams whose support complexity is outgrowing the systems behind it.

 - Engineering is pulled into avoidable escalations